StevenKal/AMXModule_ReAPI/README.md

 Muhaha!
 Do you really think I'll put that?!

 #### Notes & reminder:
-This version is my own version, not a port of the AMXX's one!
+This version is my own version, not a port of the AMX Mod X's one!
 So feel free to read & learn about its features, including some exclusives that will be in the future AMX Mod version(s).

 Ask questions & help on the official topic (link above), not here (issues & pull requests) or elsewhere huh!
 This will not be considered.